Harlem riot of 1943: Riot

-At 10:30 pm, the crowd became violent after an individual threw a bottle off a roof into the crowd aggregated about the hospital.
-The crowd dispersed into groups containing between 50–100 members.
-The groups first broke windows of white businesses as they traveled through Harlem: if the mob was told the business was owned by Blacks, they left it alone.
-If it was owned by whites, the store would be looted and vandalized.
+At 10:30 p.m., the crowd became violent after someone threw a bottle off a roof into the crowd aggregated about the hospital.
+The crowd dispersed into groups of around 50-100 people.
+The groups first broke windows of White businesses as they traveled through Harlem: if the mob was told the business was owned by blacks, they left it alone.
+If it was owned by Whites, the store would be looted and vandalized.
 Rioters broke streetlights and threw white mannequins onto the ground.
-In grocery stores, the rioters took war-scarce items, such as coffee and sugar, clothing, and liquor, and furniture stores were also looted.
+In grocery stores, the rioters took war-scarce items, such as coffee, sugar, clothing, and liquor.
+Furniture stores were also looted.
 Estimates put the total monetary damage between $250,000–$5,000,000, which included 1,485 stores burglarized and 4,495 windows broken.

-When Mayor Fiorello H. La Guardia was informed of the situation at 9:00 pm, he met with police and visited the riot district with Black authority figures such as Max Yergan and Hope Stevens.
-La Guardia ordered all unoccupied officers into the region: in addition to the 6,000 city and military police, 1,500 volunteers were called on to help control the riot, with an additional 8,000 guardsmen "on standby".
+When Mayor Fiorello H. La Guardia was informed of the situation at 9:00 p.m., he met with police and visited the riot district with black authority figures such as Max Yergan and Hope Stevens.
+La Guardia ordered more police to the scene who were not busy with other duties.
+In addition to the 6,000 city and military police, 1,500 volunteers were called on to help control the riot, with an additional 8,000 guardsmen put on standby.
 Traffic was directed around Harlem to contain the riot.
+Just after 2:00 a.m., the mayor instructed all taverns to close.

-After he returned from the tour, the mayor made the first of a series of radio announcements that urged Harlemites to return home.
-Soon after, he met with Walter Francis White of the National Association for the Advancement of Colored People to discuss the appropriate action; White suggested that Black leaders again visit the district to spread the message of order.
-Just after 2:00 A.M, the mayor instructed all taverns to close.
+At 3:00 a.m., Mayor La Guardia returned from the tour, he made the first of a series of radio announcements that urged residents to return home.
+During his radio address Max Yergan and Ferdinand Smith, both black Harlem residents, parroted the Mayor's appeal for people to "please get off the streets, go home and go to bed."
+Soon after the mayor met with Walter Francis White of the National Association for the Advancement of Colored People to discuss the appropriate action; White suggested that black leaders again visit the district to spread the message of order.